1. Who can help me learn how to bowl seriously?

 4. How can I keep up on what is happening in competitive bowling?

 Audio programs on the Internet feature interviews of the top professional bowlers, PBA, PWBA, and USBC leaders, and important figures in the bowling industry.
-Programs include the Let's Go Bowling Show, The Bowler's Show, the Spare Time Radio Program (only during the PBA season), and the Above 180 Podcast.
+Programs include the Let's Go Bowling Show and the Above 180 Podcast.
 If your bowling center or tournament venue is not near your home, downloading one of these programs and then listening to it as you drive there is a great way to keep up with bowling and put you in a bowling frame of mind at the same time.

 For up-to-the minute coverage of the news in competitive bowling, the best source is probably the 11frame.com blog of newspaper editor and bowling Hall of Famer Jeff Richgels.
 You won't mind skipping over his posts about bowling in his Madison, Wisconsin area (unless, of course, you bowl there!) to get to everything else.